Want to advertise your bar or restaurant online?

-As the owner (or manager) of a bar or restaurant, you should be making an active effort to advertise online in the places your potential customers frequent daily—Google, Bing, Facebook, Instagram and Twitter.
+As the owner (or manager) of a bar or restaurant, you should be making an active effort to advertise online in the places your potential customers frequent daily.
+Here’s how to advertise your bar or restaurant on five popular websites: Google, Bing, Facebook, Instagram and Twitter.

 Google ads can be a highly effective way to advertise your restaurant or bar.
 The first thing I do when I’m searching for a new restaurant (usually to try for date night) is consult my most informative friend, Google.
 Google ads work particularly well for restaurants that don’t rank well in Google’s organic search results.
 Why?
 Because you can pay to bring your business to the very top of the page.